Paradise Hotel 51

 • Makkana Onnanoko takes place in a fictional town, Mayumori, which is only one train stop away from Twilight Syndrome’s Hina-shiro.
 Hina-shiro also happens to be the closest town with a Starbucks.
 Depending on one’s interpretation of the story, it may also be referencing the Shelter Children policy from The Silver Case.

 • The Silver’s new release shipped with a short manga, PreLunatics, once again drawn by Syuji Takeya, covering the events between the ending of Moonlight Syndrome and the beginning of Lunatics, The Silver’s first case.
 The manga also happened to include a reference to the Kurogane family from Kurayami Dance.
-The release also included a new in-game collectible, a volume of Comics Beam which anachronistically featured Kurayami Dance on its cover.
+The release also included a new in-game collectible, a volume of Comic Beam which anachronistically featured Kurayami Dance on its cover.
 Lastly, the two new chapters that were added to the Playstation 4 version and later retroactively implemented in the PC release with a patch, connect to The 25th Ward and Flower, Sun, and Rain respectively; the latter game had already received an English release back in 2008, and Suda had mentioned that with the added context of having played The Silver Case, the game would become more understandable.

 Kurogane reference in PreLunatics.